zhulik/bubing/README.md

 `bubing /bin/vlc vlc_bundle -P /usr/lib/vlc`

 This command will create vlc_bundle directory, that contains bin and lib folders and script run.sh for running your app.
-`-P /usr/lib/vlc` flag means that we want to add vlc plugins to our bundle, vlc folder can found as vlc_bundle/lib/vlc, all plugin's dependencies will be bundled too.
+`-P /usr/lib/vlc` flag means that we want to add vlc plugins to our bundle, vlc folder can be found as vlc_bundle/lib/vlc, all plugin's dependencies will be bundled too.
+All arguments to run.sh script will be passed to your app.

 #### Bundling libraries(libvlc for example)